-- A. Allocation of Capacity.
-Discharge capacity shall be requested by an applicant who has submitted an application for a allocated to any applicant who has, at the time of application for an allocation, obtained a Zoning Permit, Sketch Plan Approval or Site Plan Approval for a proposed project (regardless of whether such approval is subject to appeal) To obtain an allocation from the facility project information shall be provided that includes the amount of gallons/day requested using the State of Vermont Wastewater System and Portable Water Supply Rules Subchapter 8 for uses outside of single-family dwelling bedroom additions. and has complied with all requirements established by the Water Quality Superintendent Village wastewater treatment facility to obtain an allocation of capacity from the wastewater treatment such facility.
-Applicants under this section shall be allocated capacity according to the date they apply for an allocation of capacity under this Chapter in an amount equal to that approved by the Water Quality Superintendent Village wastewater treatment facility. - B. Expiration of Allocations.
-Any allocation of capacity shall expire two (2) years from the date such allocation is made if the improvements needing such capacity are not substantially completed within such two (2) year period.
-For good cause shown, Staff may approve one extension of one (1) year provided a request for such extension is filed with Staff at least thirty (30) days prior to the expiration of the initial two (2) year period.
+Allocation of Capacity.
+Wastewater dDischarge capacity shall be requested by an A. applicant who has submitted an application for a allocated to any applicant who has, at the time of application for an allocation, obtained a Zoning Permit, Sketch Plan Approval or Site Plan Approval for a proposed project (regardless of whether such approval is subject to appeal)..-To obtain an allocation project information shall be provided using the Sewer Allocation Request form.
+The application shall include 1) Calculation of the development wastewater flow to be generated by the project from the facility project information shall be provided that includes in the amount of gallons/day requested, (use using the State of Vermont Wastewater System and Portable Water Supply Rules Subchapter 8) for uses outside of single-family dwelling bedroom additions, and has complied with all requirements established by the Water Quality SuperintendentVillage wastewater treatment facility to obtain an allocation of capacity from the wastewater treatment such facility.
+2) Unless waived by the Manager or Board all projects generating more than one thousand gallons per day shall be certified by a Vermont licensed professional engineer.
+Applicants under this section shall be allocated capacity according to the date they apply for an allocation of capacity under this Chapter in an amount equal to that approved by the Water Quality Superintendent Village wastewater treatment facility.
+Applicable Sewer Allocation fees must be paid by the applicant prior to the issuance of a zoning permit.

+B. Expiration of Allocations.
+Any allocation of capacity shall expire two (23) years from the date such allocation is issued by Water Quality Superintendent is made if the improvements needing such capacity are not substantially completed within such two (2) year period.
+For good cause shown, Staff may approve a one extension of one (1) year extension provided a request for such extension is filed with Staff at least thirty (30) days prior to the expiration of the initial two three (32) year period, or the expiration of subsequent (1) year extensions.
 Allocation will be issued (awarded) upon the applicant's signature on a State of Vermont "Voluntary Request Permit Revocation" form specifically related to the permitted project.
-The VillageCity of Essex shall execute the Voluntary Request for Permit Revocation only if improvements are not substantially completed within a two (2) year period or when any extension as expired.
+The Village City of Essex shall execute the Voluntary Request for Permit Revocation only if improvements are not substantially completed within a two (2) year period or when any extension as expired.